Shala: Worship

-Eariest evidence for the worship of Shala comes from Old Babylonian Nippur, where she appears in offering lists alongside Adad.
+Earliest evidence for the worship of Shala comes from Old Babylonian Nippur, where she appears in offering lists alongside Adad.
 One of the year names of the Babylonian king Hammurabi indicates that a statue was dedicated to Shala by him.
 A qadištum priestess of Shala is attested in documents from Sippar.

 A hymn to Nanaya which enumerates various goddesses regarded as either city goddesses or wives of city gods mentions Shala in association with Karkar, located close to Umma and Adab.
 Indirect evidence indicates that it was associated with the cult of her husband's Sumerian counterpart Ishkur as early as in the Uruk period.
 According to a list of temples, her sanctuary, most likely located in that city, was the Edurku ("house, pure abode"), which might had been a part of Eugalgal ("house of great storms"), a well attested temple of Adad.

 The worship of Shala and Adad as a couple is attested in both Assyria and Babylonia in multiple time periods.
 Shala appears in late Aramaic sources as well, for example in a bilingual inscription from Tell Fekheriye.
 In the first millennium BCE Zabban was the location of an important temple of Adad and Shala, seemingly connected in some way with Sippar.
 She was also venerated in Guzana.
 An Assyrian temple of Adad and Shala was also located in Kalhu according to a document from the reign of Ashurnasirpal II.
 An inscription of the neo-Assyrian king Sinsharishkun might indicate that Shala was worshiped in the joint temple of Anu and Adad in Assur.
 Other sites where she was worshiped alongside Adad include Nineveh, Kurba'il, Ekallatu, Urakka, Suhu and Babylon.
 In Achaemenid and Seleucid Uruk Shala was one of the goddesses accompanying Antu during a parade of deities celebrating the New Year festival.

 Multiple theophoric names indicating the worship of Shala are known, with Ipqu-Shala, translated as "friendly hug of Shala" by Daniel Schwemer, being particularly common.
 Other names, with fewer attestations, include Amat-Shala ("servant of Shala"), Apil-Shala ("son of Shala"), Nur-Shala ("light of Shala"), Sha-Shala-rema ("the actions of Shala are merciful"), Shala-damquat ("Shala is good"), Shala-sharrat ("Shala is a queen"), Shala-ummi ("Shala is my mother"), Shimat-Shala ("fate determined by Shala") and Shu-Shala ("he of Shala").
 Some of them are attested west of Mesopotamia, in Mari.

 In incantations Shala was invoked against dogs.